-If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma as adjusted net tangible book value after the offering would be approximately \$4.77 per share, the increase in pro forma net tangible book value per share to existing stockholders would be approximately \$4.03 per share and the dilution per share to new investors would be approximately \$9.23 per share, in each case based on the initial public offering price of \$14.00 per share.
+If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma as adjusted net tangible book value after the offering would be approximately \$4.86 per share, the increase in pro forma net tangible book value per share to existing stockholders would be approximately \$4.12 per share and the dilution per share to new investors would be approximately \$10.14 per share, in each case assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes on the pro forma as adjusted basis described above, as of June 30, 2019, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares issued prior to this offering and the price to be paid by new investors in this offering.
-The calculations below are based on the initial public offering price of \$14.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculations below are based on the assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of the prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purc hased Total Conside Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering(1) 7,894,770 68.7% \$147,121,140 74.5% \$ 18.64 New investors participating in this offering 3,600,000 31.3 50,400,000 25.5 \$ 14.00 Total 11,494,770 100% \$197,521,140 100%
+Shares Purchased Total Consideration Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering(1) 7,900,318 70.3% \$147,121,140 74.6% \$ 18.62 New investors participating in this offering 3,333,334 29.7 50,000,000 25.4 \$ 15.00 Total 11,233,652 100% \$197,121,140 100%